NYU-frontend/mean-session3/README.md

 #MEAN Session Three

 ##Assignment
 Add the necessary Angular code to the Pirate Portfolio (ng-app, ng-init, ng-model) to make the existing input field behave as it does in the sample angular js file we worked on in class.
-Be sure to download version3 - the latest repo.
+Be sure to download version3 - the latest repo - mean-session3/other/Angular/start.html.

 ##Tools of the trade - continued